Pest Control With Cats (Winston-Salem Exterminators)

 To maximize the effectiveness of using cats for pest control, other forms of control should be used at the same time.
 Keep your food inside sealed containers.
 Cover your trash and throw away your garbage regularly, Also, seal all cracks, crevices, and holes that mice can use as entry points.

-If your mice infestation is too much for you to handle, you may call the best mice and other pest control near me, Go-Forth Pest Control.
+If your mice infestation is too much for you to handle, you may call the best mice and other pest control in Winston-Salem, NC: Go-Forth Pest Control.

 Go-Forth Pest Control is a family-owned pest control company that has been around since 1959.